WICG/explicit-javascript-compile-hints-file-based/README.md

 # Explainer for Explicit JavaScript Compile Hints

+This proposal has two parts, the per-file explicit compile hints and the per-function explicit compile hints.

+The per-file part is currently enabled in default in Chromium-based browsers.

-This proposal is an early design sketch by the V8 team to describe the problem below and solicit feedback on the proposed solution.
+The per-function part is a design sketch by the V8 team to describe the problem below and solicit feedback on the proposed solution.
 It has not been approved to ship in Chrome.

 ## Proponents